klauer/epics-sumo-mirror/doc/reference-sumo.rst

 depends on what version of another module.
 In order to keep this information although the dependency database doesn't contain versions of dependencies, this information is held in a separate file, the scan database or :term:`SCANDB`.
-This file is also created when a :term:`dependency database` is converted from the old to the new format with command "convert-old".

 Here is an example on how this file looks like::